 Resource Costs — Energy, Time, & Money

-Original illustrations are more expensive, take longer, and the entire process is a much deeper commitment than using stock illustrations.
+Original illustrations are more expensive, take longer, and the entire process is a much deeper commitment than using stock.
 The results are worth it if you are looking for a unique and interesting take on your subject matter.
 Good illustration projects can work hard for you—they can carry websites, interior office graphics, digital, and print products.

 Facilitating an Original Illustration Project

 We are big on process refinement here at Anchor & Alpine.
 We want clients to pay for creativity, not for mundane tasks.
 We want to spend our time working on interesting projects and not the fiddly bits.
-After several successful illustration projects over the years, we’ve found that the best way to facilitate an illustration project is to stick to the process that works:
+After several successful illustration projects over the years, we’ve found that the best way to facilitate a project is to stick to the process that works:

 We do some fairly quick sketches to make sure we’re all on the same page for the final layout and characters of all of your illustrations.
 During the sketching phase is the best time to make changes to perspective and elements that are in focus.
 If you work with us your images will contain a responsibility representation of diversity—the sketches are an excellent time to ensure we’ve got this part right.